geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Yeah, the problem is, does it look like a uniformly 30% faster or for some things it's faster or some things slower?
 Because many stuff in tinygrad is pretty slow.

 ##### **Geohot** [[00:10:54](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=654)]
 Well, so let's compare that to self driving cars.
 My theory is that it's mixed at the beginning.
 And then the end to end approach just starts to pull away.
 So at the beginning you'll find right now there's some things that are faster in tinygrad and some things that are faster in torch.
-Most things are faster in torch, like our gems are just bad.
+Most things are faster in torch, like our GEMMs are just bad.

 ##### **Chenyu** [[00:11:24](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=684)]
 There are a lot of stuff that we just in principle don't support.
 Like what has a for loop, conditions, and some fancy CPU stuff.